 Last month we blogged about Epic Studios’ TV Production training experiences and mentioned an upcoming student music TV show collaboration, with Access to Music and Mustard TV (since named ‘MixTape’).
-The, as live, recording went ahead as planned on March 24th and MixTape will be aired by Mustard later this month.
+The recording went ahead as planned on March 24th and MixTape will be aired by Mustard in May.
 Meanwhile, here’s a quick overview of how things went behind-the-scenes!

 VTs that could not be worked into the programme due to time restraints, will be featured on the social media platforms of all collaborators over the coming weeks.
 For now, you can view one below – a fantastic Artist Spotlight production from Matty Fricker, James Hubbard and Connor Pink.

 Just a few days before the final recording of MixTape, Epic studios’ technical team established logistical studio requirements and prepped sound, lighting (including LED wall) and a set lay-out that allowed for effective filming of performances and interviews.
-Graphics, scripts and pre-production paperwork were created by Mustard TV and the student crew, and everything was rehearsal ready.
+Graphics, scripts and pre-production paperwork were created by the student crew with guidance from Mustard, and everything was rehearsal ready.
 Rehearsals took place on March 22nd, with students under the guidance of Epic Studios’ technical team, Mustard TV ‘s production team and Angela Rangecroft of Access to Music’s media department.

 Epic Studios would like to extend thanks to all involved for their hard work and everyone who attended.
 We are looking forward to further music show productions over the coming months and to working with more students from the local area.
 We will keep you posted on dates as soon as they’re confirmed.